turbomates/lsports-sdk-kotlin/README.md

 ## Using LSports SDK

-- `Add our client to your dependencies`
+- `Add LSports client to your dependencies`:
 ```
 Gradle build.gradle.kts: